 Sources

 Establishing and adhering to a privacy policy is a condition of registration for federal political parties.
-This is significant because a political party must be registered to access a number of financial and political advantages, like being identified on the ballot.
+This is significant because a political party must be registered to access some financial and political advantages, such as being identified on the ballot.
 Candidates and party members are bound by their party’s privacy policy.
-The Canada Elections Act requires federal political parties to establish a privacy policy and to publish it online.
-Their privacy policies must include:
+Sections 385(2)(k) to (l) of the Canada Elections Act require federal political parties to establish a privacy policy and to publish it online.
+The party must provide:

 The Office of the Privacy Commissioner of Canada released guidance for establishing these privacy policies here.
 For example, here is the Liberal Party of Canada’s privacy policy.